kman4/Airbnb_analysis_NYC/README.md

 ## Requirements

 * Conduct ETL process so the data gets loaded into PostgreSQL Database.
-* Jsonify Data using Panadas by connecting to the PostgreSQL Database.
+* Jsonify Data using Pandas by connecting to the PostgreSQL Database.
 * Create Flask App with different routes to capture viewing pages and json routes.
 * Using javascript and html to create visualizations from Airbnb Datasets using Plotly, Leaflet, and Bootstrap.
 * Deploy the flask app to heroku.